rrDumpTruck/Obsidian.Vault/Ideas.md

 NASIR

+The watcher opens his eyes to indicate daybreak, general lighting is t

   _deep lore_ dictates that beings older than 150 are not from "this world" but from a different one, having forgotten the one previously lived in.